In this article, I highlight some of the most interesting things to see in Tibet on your first trip.

 Don’t get me wrong, the lake is still definitely worth a visit, just don’t expect it to be the remotest place on earth.
 Luckily when I went there there were basically no tourists but I was told it can be very crowded and you might have to queue for an hour or so to get on the bus.

-Namtso has five uninhabited islands of reasonable size, and they have been used for spiritual retreat by pilgrims who walked over the lake’s frozen surface at the end of winter, carrying their food with them.
+Namtso has five uninhabited islands of reasonable size, and they have been used for spiritual retreats by pilgrims who walked over the lake’s frozen surface at the end of winter, carrying their food with them.
 They spend the summer there, unable to return to shore again until the water freezes the following winter.
 This practice is no longer permitted by Chinese authorities.

 Tip of the day: when you arrive on the peninsula you can hike a small hill where you’ll have a panoramic view of the lake, and you’ll probably avoid most of the crowds, who’ll stay on the banks of the lake taking pictures with the White Yaks.